Teen Beach Movie: Ratings

+Accolades

+Teen Beach Movie was nominated for Outstanding Directorial Achievement in Children's Programs at the 66th Directors Guild of America Awards.
+It was nominated for Best Sound Editing - Long Form Musical in Television at the 2014 Golden Reel Awards.

 Sequel

 On April 27, 2014, the sequel, Teen Beach 2 was announced as slated to premiere in 2015 on Disney Channel, with production set for July 2014 in Puerto Rico.
 Ross Lynch, Maia Mitchell, Grace Phipps, Garrett Clayton and John DeLuca reprised their roles in the sequel.
 The remaining actors who portray the bikers and surfers, Jordan Fisher, Chrissie Fit, William Loftis, Kent Boyd, Jessica Lee Keller and Mollee Gray, are also confirmed to return for the sequel.
 The sequel revolves around the characters from Wet Side Story after the first film's post-credits scene, when they were transported into the real world.
 Teen Beach 2 premiered June 26, 2015, with 5.8 million viewers.
+A third movie was never made due to Ross Lynch's contract with Disney ending a couple months after the sequels premiere.